 - Understand the interrelationship between antisemitic ideas and beliefs and the historical, intellectual, and social contexts in which they developed - Adjudicate among the various scholarly arguments surrounding the definition and origins of antisemitism - Analyze the differences and similarities between antisemitism and other forms of ethnic or religious prejudice - Evaluate the strengths and weakness of scholarly and polemical arguments - Identify potential research topics - Amass and evaluate research sources - Construct an argument and communicate it in writing

 Course Method

-Class will unfold primarily as discussion, with forays into lecture when necessary.
-Students are expected to come to class having done the reading and identified questions and areas of interest.
+Class will unfold primarily as discussion, with meetings on Zoom twice a week.
+Students are expected to come to class having done the reading and identified questions and topics for discussion.

 Required Resources